Why is Psychology Today not working for therapists?

 You do not need to try every tactic at once.
 These five steps are the cleanest way to reduce single-directory dependence and build something you actually own.

-Keep your PT profile, but tighten it
+Keep your Psychology Today profile, but tighten it

 If the listing still gets attention, this helps it convert better.
 If it barely gets attention, you still want it live while you build stronger owned visibility elsewhere.